OliveDunphy123/DSSE_Individual_Portfolio-/README.md

 - **Details about the implementation**\
   This part could be found in https://github.com/OliveDunphy123/DSSE_Individual_Portfolio-/blob/main/Process/02_02_Details%20about%20the%20thinking%20process%20and%20problem%20solving%20in%20objective%201.ipynb
 - **Results**
+  This part and the next two parts are in
 - **Conclusions on the results**
 - **Conclusions on the accomplishment of the goal**\
   almost every method available on an individual shapely geometry has its equivalent method on a GeoDataFrame